gentutu/bestbot/readme.md

 * https://www.currencyconverterapi.com/ for the currency conversion API
 * https://thecatapi.com/ for the cat picture API
 * https://thedogapi.com/ for the dog picture API
+* http://numbersapi.com for the number fun facts API

 ---
 ### License